 Professional crime scene cleanup crews do more than clean up the aftermath of violent death.
-They often provide services for cleaning out hoarding situations, dead animal/carrion removal (such as an animal that died inside a wall cavity), or methamphetamine lab cleanup.
+They often provide services for cleaning out hoarding situations, dead animal/carrion removal (such as an animal that died inside a wall cavity), or METH lab cleanup.
 In the case of meth labs, there may be hazardous chemicals or chemical residue present, which is why it is imperative that a professional crime scene cleanup crew perform the work.

 Incidents of vandalism may require special cleaning precautions as well.
 From removing tear gas to cleaning fire extinguisher residue, the professionals who handle this sort of work are not your everyday cleaners.

 Crime scene cleanup is a term applied to a forensic cleanup of blood, bodily fluids, and other potentially infectious materials (OPIM).
 It is also referred to as biohazard remediation, and forensic cleanup, because crime scenes are only a portion of the situations in which biohazard cleaning is needed.
-Incidents which may require this type of cleanup include accidents, suicide (or attempted suicide), homicides, and decomposition after unattended death, as well as mass trauma, industrial accidents, infectious disease contamination, animal biohazard contamination (e.g. feces or blood) or regulated waste transport, treatment, and disposal.
+Incidents which may require this type of cleanup include accidents, suicide (or attempted suicide), homicides, and decomposition after an unattended death, as well as mass trauma, industrial accidents, infectious disease contamination, animal biohazard contamination (e.g. feces or blood), or regulated waste transport, treatment, and disposal.

 Types of cleanups

-Crime scene cleanup includes blood spills following an assault, homicide or suicide.
-There are many different sub-segments, named primarily after additional collateral, contingency, or preconditions, regarding the presence of non-blood borne organics, toxic irritants (e.g., tear gas) or disease vectors.
-However, it is the legality of charging a fee for mitigating potentially harmful biohazard situations that differentiates a registered crime or trauma practitioner from any general restoration, carpet cleaning, janitorial or housekeeping service.
+Crime scene cleanup includes blood spills following an assault, homicide, or suicide.
+There are many different sub-segments, named primarily after additional collateral, contingency, or preconditions, regarding the presence of non-blood borne organics, toxic irritants (e.g., tear gas), or disease vectors.
+However, it is the legality of charging a fee for mitigating potentially harmful biohazard situations that differentiates a registered crime or trauma practitioner from any general restoration, carpet cleaning, janitorial, or housekeeping service.

 With concerns about Ebola contamination in the United States, crime scene cleanup companies have been contracted by the government to clean more than just crime scenes.